rafaqz/DimensionalData.jl/README.md

  0.365028  0.381367  0.423553  0.369339
 ```

-You can also use symbols to create `Dim{X}` dimensions,
+You can also use symbols to create `Dim{X}` dimensions.
-although we can't use the `rand` method directly with Symbols,
+We can't use the `rand` method directly with Symbols,
-and insteadd use the regular `DimArray` constructor:
+so insteadd use the regular `DimArray` constructor:

 ```julia
 julia> A = DimArray(rand(10, 20, 30), (:a, :b, :c));